Shame and Trauma

 Many people have a basic desire to think that the universe is righteous and fair.
 Accordingly, they believe, horrible things only occur when someone either deserves them or is directly responsible for them.
 One of the first reactions most people have to tragic news is to place the blame on the victim.

 This need to blame the victim often translates to people placing the blame on themselves when a tragedy happens, “If only I didn’t walk home alone.”
 Or “If I would have been there, I could have stopped … (fill in the blank).”
 When the victim is a child, it may be easy to see how they start to believe those bad things happen because they are bad.
+This is one of the most common ways childhood trauma and shame in adults becomes deeply rooted, long before they have the words to describe what happened.

 Attachment to a Caregiver

 Complex trauma often involves chronic experiences of abuse (emotional, physical, or sexual) or neglect.
 Often the culprit or abuser is a caregiver and can be anyone from a parent to a teacher, or even a boss, in essence, someone in the role of an authority figure.
 In order to survive, we tend to develop attachments to our caregivers.
 When our abuser is a caregiver, we may develop a sense of “then I must be bad” in order to continue to see that caregiver in a good light.
 For a child or someone with attachment issues, it may feel like their very survival depends on seeing themselves as the “bad one” and the abuser as the “good one.”
+This is trauma based shame at its core, a belief system built around survival rather than truth.

 Desire for Control

-Feelings of helplessness can be intolerable and they can lead one to feel shame instead.
-It creates the narrative that since you are the bad thing, you can then be better and prevent bad things in the future.
-It allows for an illusion of empowerment.
 The truth is, these feelings do not protect you or give you control over anything.
 But what they do leads to deep depression, anxiety, and post-traumatic stress symptoms.
 In fact, shame is a direct predictor of the diagnosis of PTSD and the severity of emotional distress.

 The best antidote to trauma-based shame and self-loathing is compassion.
 This can be really hard when you're busy hating yourself, or when you're afraid of “being bad.”
 It can seem overwhelming and scary to let go of the specific stories and identities of years (or decades) that convinced you that this was the only way to keep yourself safe.